brammerc/brammerc.github.io/contact/index.md

 ## Want to Collaborate?
 If you would like to collaborate on a data project, please email a brief proposal (in **pdf** format) that includes the following:

-- a description of the problem that the project seeks to solve
+- a description of the problem that the project aims to solve
 - your motivation for tackling this problem
 - a description the potential data source(s)